Mariamhmdi/Mariamhmdi/README.md

 # 💫 About Me:
-I'm Maria Mohammadi  a developer and web designer with experience in building dynamic, user-friendly websites using ASP.NET, C#, Entity Framework, HTML, and CSS.
+I'm Maria Mohammadi  a fullstack developer and web designer with experience in building dynamic, user-friendly websites using ASP.NET, C#, Entity Framework, HTML, and CSS.

 ## 🌐 Socials: